The record-breaking spectacular is back with a brand new cast.

 New in the West End

-This November is also an exciting time in the theatre world with all of these shows opening this month:
+This January in theatre is an exciting time with all of these new shows opening this month:

 News and Gossip